 Check out the Updates at a Glance included with our online course release announcement.

 Is this course self-paced, or does it meet at certain times?

-This course is open for seven weeks.
-You and your teachers can move through the course at your own pace and can attend optional Zoom sessions.
+This course is open for six weeks.
+Participants can move through the course at their own pace and can attend optional Zoom sessions.
 PLEASE NOTE: The course is divided into five parts and each part has its own completion date.

 Will we be able to access course videos after we complete the course?

-You will be able to access course videos during the seven weeks the course is open.
+You will be able to access course videos during the six weeks the course is open.
 Once it closes, the videos are no longer available.

 Where do we buy materials?

 Course materials are sold online by Make Way for Books.
-The Foundations & Frameworks Basic Course Book (2020 update) and The Foundations & Frameworks Toolbox (2020-21 update) will be available early 2021.
+Materials include: The Architecture of Learning: Designing Instruction for the Learning Brain (book), The Foundations & Frameworks Basic Course Book (2021 update), and The Foundations & Frameworks Toolbox (2021 update).
+NOTE: Course materials are included with online course enrollment.

-Will the online Basic Course be offered Summer 2021?
+When will the online Basic Course be offered?

 Course questions: 888.622.6932